 "Using the methods and epi-genetic analysis for the study of 42 samples of ependymoma, we found nearly 1,700 super-enhancers, and carried them to a certain molecular groups ependymoma," - Kool said Marcel, who is the leader of the group in the Department of Pediatric neurooncology German Cancer Research Research Center (DKFZ).
 "Subsequently, we have demonstrated that many of these super-enhancers affect the activity of genes involved in cancer development."

 The researchers then looked at in more detail the 15 most commonly used super-enhancers.
 They showed that these enhancer elements regulate molecules involved in major cellular processes, and can therefore be used as targets for targeted therapies.
-"We were able to interrupt the regulatory schemes that are responsible for the development of ependymomas, using specific agents As a result, the cancer cells growth slowed and finally died,." - said Christian Paytler, leader of the children's department neurooncology DKFZ and scientist from Kitz.
+"We were able to interrupt the regulatory schemes that are responsible for the development of ependymomas, using specific agents As a result, the cancer cells growth slowed and finally died,." - said Paytler Christian, leader of the group in the Children's Department of neurooncology DKFZ and scientist from Kitz.